 If you’re going to be traveling anywhere, especially if you’ll be on an aeroplane or in an airport for any length of time, look for a pair of compression socks that are designed specifically for travel.
 These will be lightweight and easy to carry around without adding bulk or baggage fees to your trip!

-That said, if you’re just looking for some extra support while recovering from an injury or surgery (and aren’t suffering from anything serious), then wearing them for long periods doesn’t make sense—especially because they can cause skin irritation and even allergic reactions over time if worn too often.
+If you’re just looking for some extra support while recovering from an injury or surgery (and aren’t suffering from anything serious), then wearing them for long periods doesn’t make sense.
+Especially because they can cause skin irritation and even allergic reactions over time if worn too often.

 The answer to this question depends on your needs and how much help you need.
 If you’re looking for an alternative to compression stockings, a compression stocking aid may be right for you.
 You can also use some of these aids as alternatives to knee braces, which are often used by people with arthritis in their knees and legs.